The Tribal Vibe: Workshops - Retreats - Festival

 • Slowing down is the key to this step

 • When we don’t understand something or someone, we can either assume or get curious.
-In AR, we always choose to get curious
+In TTV, we always want to get curious

 Reveal your Experience